SmarterApp/AP_IMRT_Schema/README.md

 # AP_IMRT_Schema
-Contains SQL schema migrations to support the IMRT application(s)

-Uses the flyway gradle plugin: https://flywaydb.org/documentation/gradle/
+Contains SQL schema migrations to support the IMRT application(s).
+Uses the [flyway gradle plugin](https://flywaydb.org/documentation/gradle/).

-Assumes that the database itself has already been created and configured
+Assumes that the database itself has already been created and configured.
+At a minimum you will need the following users created:

+* imrt_ingest
+* imrt_search
+* test

-To use, configuir the following properties, either via environment variables, command line arguments, are gradle.properties:
+To use, configure the following properties, either via environment variables, command line arguments, are gradle.properties:
 <pre>
 flyway.user=<user>
 flyway.password=<password>